 A photo posted by El Salvador (@elsalvador2014) on

-• Cesos (cow’s brains): in the episode of Bizarre Foods filmed in Guatemala Andrew eats raw cow’s brains which is something I have never had and I don’t think I would want to try, they are also not very common.
-Cooked cow’s brains however are quite good and eaten in most Guatemalan households regularly.
+• Sesos (beef brains): in the episode of Bizarre Foods filmed in Guatemala Andrew eats raw cow’s brains which is something I have never had and I don’t think I would want to try, they are also not very common.
+Cooked beef brains, however, ver are quite good and eaten in most Guatemalan households regularly.
 These can be found sautéed or breaded and served with a tomato based sauce, the breaded ones are my favorite!

 If you want see more bizarre Guatemalan foods be sure to check out the episode of Andrew Zimmern’s Bizarre Foods Guatemala: Balls, Brains & Bulls Eyes and make sure to look for my name in the credits at the end!